david-l-anderson-dlande/CampaignContributions/README.md

         * `NAME` is empty or malformed (Just check for empty, as making assumptions about names is...bad)
         * `CMTE_ID` is empty or malformed
         * `TRANSACTION_AMT` is empty
-*I will want to skip these as a first step, for later performance reasons *Correctly identify repeat donors
+        (I will want to skip these as a first step, for later performance reasons) *Correctly identify repeat donors
-*correctly calculate total amount donated by donor *correctly calculate number of donations
-*Correctly calculate nearest-rank percentile
+*correctly calculate total amount donated by donor *correctly calculate number of donations from zip code from repeat donors *Correctly calculate nearest-rank percentile
         *(Will need to be redone for each new record from a repeat donor, so performance may be an issue) *Correctly round in percentile calculation.